prezeswastaken/lolify/.scribe/auth.md

 All authenticated endpoints are marked with a `requires authentication` badge in the documentation below.

-JWT token is taken by using /api/login endpoint.
+JWT token can be accquired by using /api/login endpoint.
 It returns JWT token that expires in one hour.